dev-pengi/utils-core/docs/canvas/round.md

 ```
 :::info

-this example uses await whice means the code has to be inside an async function .
+this example uses await to wait for the request which means the code has to be inside an async function.

 :::
 ### See also